Monsoon at MakerGhat: 4 Day Bootcamp

-We welcome ages 10 through 18 years (age-appropriate tasks will be provided).
+We welcome all ages (age-appropriate tasks will be provided).
 No prerequisites.
 We will limit sign-up to the first 12 students who register to maintain our 6:1 student-to-instructor ratio.

 Dates: July 13th-14th and July 20th-21st (classes from 10AM through 2PM on two consecutive weekends)